 2. Vinegar for Dry Hair

-Vinegar is perhaps one of the oldest natural conditioning agents that has been used since centuries.
+Vinegar is perhaps one of the oldest natural conditioning agents that have been used for centuries.
 Romans used it as early as 19th century.
 Both, vinegar and apple cider vinegar work on the cuticle or the outer layer of your hair.
-Cuticle can be understood as a closely knit, unbroken overlapping layers of long scales that cover the whole surface of your hair and give it smooth shining appearance.
+Cuticle can be understood as a closely knit, unbroken overlapping layers of long scales that cover the whole surface of your hair and give it smooth shiny appearance.
 When you shampoo your hair, this cuticle opens up.
 If you don’t take steps to restore cuticle then your hair will look dry and rough after washing.
-Your hair can also become dull and dry because there is a buildup and residue that get stuck in your hair shaft lying close to cuticle, thanks to your shampoo, conditioner and other hair styling products.
+Your hair can also become dull and dry because there is a buildup and residue that get stuck in your hair shaft lying close to the cuticle, thanks to your shampoo, conditioner and other hair styling products.
 Vinegar not only restores your hair’s protective cuticle layer but also cleans the buildup and residue present in your hair shafts.
-Benefits of vinegar doesn’t stop here.
+Benefits of vinegar don’t stop here.
 As vinegar restores natural pH levels, you also get rid of an itchy scalp.
 So, it makes sense to use a vinegar rinse after washing your hair.

 How to Use Vinegar Rinse for Dry Hair